Mandela: Long Walk To Freedom

 Industrial Development Corporation of South Africa; National Empowerment Fund

 South African producer Anant Singh, acquired Nelson Mandela’s biography Long Walk To Freedom back in 1996 and tried to get the film into production since.
-Financing fell through on numerous occasions, but Mandela: Long Walk To Freedom finally made it into production in 2012.
-The film was being touted as “the largest South African production ever mounted” with a budget of $35 million.
+Financing fell through on numerous occasions, but the picture finally made it into production in 2012.
+The budget for Mandela: Long Walk To Freedom was $35 million and it was touted as “the largest South African production ever mounted.”
 Most local pictures from South Africa cost less than $2 million.
 The production received funding from numerous sources in South Africa, including the Department of Trade and Industry, which invested R60-million (approx. $6.5 million), the Industrial Development Corporation of South Africa and the National Empowerment Fund.
 Producer Anant Singh’s Distant Horizon shingle also co-financed, along with Pathé.
 Pathé handled worldwide sales to distributors and distributed the movie in the UK and France.
 The Weinstein Company took US rights and Mandela: Long Walk To Freedom would be a major awards hopeful for the distributor.

 Awards bait specialist Harvey Weinstein fully backed an ambitious campaign for Mandela: Long Walk To Freedom, to play up its importance as a serious Oscar contender.
 Things began with a highly publicized White House screening for President Obama on November 7.
 In a tone-deaf political gesture to Nelson Mandela, Weinstein organized a bipartisan screening hosted by hawks Hillary Clinton, Colin Powell and John McCain (who voted in 1986 against Mandela’s freedom) to a crowd of 800 very wealthy elitists.
 Next up was an eight city college tour of the movie, co-sponsored by Coca-Cola(?!).